etlbox/etlbox.website/doks_v1.6/content/api/etlbox/renamecolumn.md

             <article class="content wrap" id="_content" data-uid="ETLBox.RenameColumn">
   <h1 id="ETLBox_RenameColumn" data-uid="ETLBox.RenameColumn" class="text-break">Class RenameColumn
 </h1>
-  <div class="markdown level0 summary"><p>This property can be used in the ColumnRename transformation to rename a column.
+  <div class="markdown level0 summary"><p>This property can be used in the ColumnTransformation to rename a column.
 You can rename a property in either your strong typed or dynamic object.</p>
 </div>
   <div class="markdown level0 conceptual"></div>